Ten-year-old preacher’s mother moves court against ‘anti-Hindu’ YouTubers

 She also said that she had first approached the police in the matter.
 However, she added that no action was taken against the YouTubers, according to Bar and Bench.

-Mother claims threat from jailed gangster Lawrence Bishnoi
+Alleged life threat from Lawrence Bishnoi

-On Monday, the mother also claimed that Arora had received a life threat from jailed gangster Lawrence Bishnoi's group, ANI reported.
+The mother also claimed on Monday that Arora had received a life threat from jailed gangster Lawrence Bishnoi's group, ANI reported.

+Following this, the Uttar Pradesh Police registered a case under Bharatiya Nyaya Sanhita sections pertaining to criminal intimidation by an anonymous communication based on a complaint by Arora’s parents, ANI reported on Tuesday.

+Arora’s mother had said that she had received a message from Bishnoi’s group on Monday with a threat claiming that her son would be killed.
+“Last night, we got a call that I missed,” she told ANI.
+“We received a message from the same number today that they would kill [her son].”

 The 10-year-old preacher had done nothing “other than devotion”, she added.